ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 Clients in the Privacy Pass ecosystem are entities whose primary function is to undertake the role of the `Client` in
 {{draft-davidson-pp-protocol}}.
-The clients are assumed to only store data related to the tokens that it has been issued by the server.
+Clients are assumed to only store data related to the tokens that it has been issued by the Server.
 This storage is used for constructing redemption requests.

 ### Client identifying information {#client-ip}